Rich Amiri

 Elijah Policard (born February 6, 2004), known professionally as Rich Amiri, is an American rapper.
-He is best known for his viral single "One Call", which debuted at number 76 on the Billboard Hot 100.
+He is best known for his 2023 single "One Call", which peaked at number 76 on the Billboard Hot 100.
+He signed with Internet Money Records and 10K Projects to release his fourth studio album and major label debut, War Ready (2024).

 Career

-Amiri rose to popularity within the late months of 2023 with his single "Aint Nothing".
+Amiri rose to popularity in 2022 and in the late months of 2023 with his single "Ain't Nothing".
 He gained further traction within early 2024 with his song "One Call" going viral on TikTok, which lead to the song charting on the Billboard Hot 100, debuting at number 79.
 He released his album Ghetto Fabulous in 2023.
-It included singles released in early 2023 such as "Aint Nothing", "One Call", and "Codeine Crazy".
+It included singles released in early 2023 such as "Ain't Nothing", "One Call" and "Codeine Crazy".

 On December 6, 2024, Amiri released his fourth studio album, War Ready.
 On October 10, 2025, he released his fifth studio album, titled Grit & Grace, which featured 16 tracks.

 Musical style

 Amiri cites Future, Speaker Knockerz, Lil Keed, and YoungBoy Never Broke Again as his influences.